haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 tags: featured
 ---

-Product development is a journey of collaborative learning, a two-levels learning loop.
+Product development is a journey of collaborative learning.
 We learn how to solve effectively an unknown set of problems.
 This is hardly a linear process.
+It, often, entails iterations, rework, and removal of completed functionalities entirely from the product.
-It, often, entails uncovering misunderstanding and identifying the critical aspects of each problem.
+The aim, thus, is to unconver misunderstanding and to identify the critical aspects of each faced problem.
 Early failures help the team find its way toward a good product.
-And so, identifying invalid assumptions about how value is created have to be a priority in the activities of the development process.
+And so, identifying invalid assumptions about how value is created deserves a deep consideration in all the activities of the development process.

 To close the metaphor loop, here, we could say that the requirements constitute the way to a good product.
 Users use a product because it solves their problems in a way that fits well within their contexts.
 They see solutions, not features.